kevin-apicella/CrucibleDemo/README.md

 This application was built in two days.
 It was built using matplotlib and Customtkinter primarily.
-It was built in coordination with a project manager and designer to meet specifications and achieve user-friendly outcomes.
+It was built in coordination with a product manager and designer to meet specifications and achieve user-friendly outcomes.